Oklahoma City bombing survivor helping firefighter who saved her life

 When he heard the bomb go off, he ran to help.

-“We just went in and started getting a lot of people out and then I wound up in the basement.
+"We just went in, and we started getting a lot of people out and then I wound up down in the basement.
 When I found Terri in the basement, she was about two floors deep,” Baxter said.

 Baxter, still in his civilian clothes, dug his way through the rubble to reach Terri Talley, a Federal Employees Credit Union employee.